floooh/fips/site/p050_cmakeguide.md

 with fips\_project().
 It is also possible to define multi-project builds by calling fips\_project() multiple times.

-If a project imports apps or shared-libs as from other fips project, fips\_setup() **MUST** be called with a PROJECT argument (otherwise the imported apps and shared-libs would be created under the default cmake project name 'Project'.
+If a project imports apps or shared-libs from other fips project, fips\_setup() **MUST** be called with a PROJECT argument (otherwise the imported apps and shared-libs would be created under the default cmake project name 'Project', since the import happened inside fips\_setup() before the first call to fips\_project()).

 #### fips\_finish()